neilmehra/cpp-template/README.md

 # cpp-template

-My template for starting new C++23 projects with GCC.
+Template for starting C++23 projects with CMake, GCC, and GTest.